Vintage Cameras & Mid-Century Female Photographers

 Diane Arbus is perhaps one of the most well-known and groundbreaking photographers of the 1950s, although I must admit I didn’t know much about her beyond a vague recognition of the name.
 In the ‘50s, she worked as a fashion photographer for magazines like Vogue and Harper’s Bazaar, but it was her later work in the ‘60s that truly defined her legacy.

-Arbus is best known for deeply personal, raw and often controversial photographs of marginalized people, from people with disabilities to female impersonators (early drag queens) to circus performers and other social outsiders.
-She is credited with revolutionizing portrait photography, making it more intimate.
+Arbus is best known for personal, raw and often controversial photographs of marginalized people, from those with disabilities to female impersonators (early drag queens) to circus performers and other outsiders.

-Why She Matters: Arbus pushed social boundaries by featuring people who were typically excluded from the mainstream.
-Her work helped to shift the conversation on the role of a photographer and the ethics of photographing unconventional or even vulnerable subjects.
+Why She Matters: Arbus pushed boundaries by featuring people who were excluded from the mainstream.
+Her work helped shift the conversation on the role of a photographer and the ethics of featuring unconventional or vulnerable subjects.

 Margaret Bourke-White (1904–1971)

 Margaret Bourke-White was one of the first female photojournalists to achieve international fame.
-In the 1950s, she was the first female photographer at Life magazine, which is pretty cool.
-Her work, which featured life in industrial America, war-torn Europe and India during its 1947 partition cemented her legacy as a pioneer of photojournalist.
+In the 1950s, she was the first female photographer at Life, which is pretty cool.
+Her work, which showcased life in industrial America, war-torn Europe and India during its 1947 partition, cemented her legacy as a pioneer of photojournalism.

-Why She Matters: Bourke-White set a new standard in photojournalism, especially for female photographers.
+Why She Matters: Bourke-White set a new standard, especially for female photographers.
 Her striking images of social issues, life in rural America, war and the industrial complex were not just revolutionary but also showed that women could thrive in fields that had been dominated by men.

 Helen Levitt (1913–2009)

-Helen Levitt was a documentary photographer best known for capturing street scenes in New York City, particularly in the ‘40s and ‘50s.
-She focused on children at play and capturing the vibrancy of urban life at the time.
-Levitt’s photographs, often black-and-white, show candid moments of everyday life, capturing both the joy and the hardship.
+Helen Levitt was a documentary photographer best known for capturing street scenes in New York, particularly in the ‘40s and ‘50s.
+She focused on children at play and capturing the vibrancy of urban life.
+Levitt’s photographs, often black-and-white, show candid moments of life, capturing both the joy and the hardship.

-Why She Matters: Levitt’s street photography was about capturing fleeting moments of everyday life, not staging intricate scenes or intimate portraits.
-She was part of a group of photographers, including Diane Arbus, who helped redefine what photography could be in terms of raw, unposed moments.
+Why She Matters: She was part of a group of photographers, including Diane Arbus, who helped redefine what photography could be in terms of raw, unposed moments.

 Vivian Maier (1926–2009)

 Like many artists, Vivian Maier wasn’t widely recognized during her lifetime; her collection of street photography came to light only after her death.
-Maier worked as a nanny for most of her life, yet with her camera, she captured poignant moments of people on the streets of Chicago and New York in the ‘50s and ‘60s.
+Maier worked as a nanny, yet with her camera, she captured poignant moments of people on the streets of Chicago and New York in the ‘50s and ‘60s.
 Her work often focused on the working class and led to an impactful archive of mid-century urban life.

-Why She Matters: Maier is significant not just for her artistic eye but also because she was completely self taught.
-That she could so perfectly capture such fleeting moments with such depth and empathy demonstrates the power of street photography.
+Why She Matters: Maier is significant not just for her artistic eye but also because she was completely self-taught.
+That she could perfectly capture fleeting moments with depth and empathy demonstrates the power of street photography.

 Louise Dahl-Wolfe (1895–1989)